 Beppu can be reached in less than two hours from Tokyo Haneda, Osaka Itami and Nagoya Chubu airports via Oita Airport and local transport.
 Yufuin is a short distance from Beppu by rail.

 From Oita Airport, Beppu is a 45-minute bus ride to the city.
 Shinkansen services connect Beppu with Tokyo in less than seven hours, Shin-Osaka in less than four hours and Hakata in two hours.

 With eight major hot spring areas boasting some 3,000 vents, Beppu has more springs than you could possibly visit.
 Offering a multitude of indoor and outdoor baths with unique water properties, there's something for everyone.

-Try soaking in Kamegawa Onsen or Kankaji Onsen, which are surrounded by lush scenery.
+Try soaking in Kamegawa Onsen or Kankaiji Onsen, which are surrounded by lush scenery.
 After your bath, don a yukata and explore the historic streets of Hamawaki Onsen.
 Yufuin combines scenic onsen hot springs with cultural spots such as museums and art galleries along with quaint boutiques and cafes.

 Though not suitable for bathing, a tour through the Hells of Beppu is a feast for the eyes.
 The renowned spring waters reach temperatures of approximately 98 degrees Celsius and range in color from cobalt blue to blood red.

-Visit the Tatsumaki (tornado) Hell, which has one of the most active geysers in the world, or try cooking rice using steam from the Kamago (cooking stove) Hell where people once cooked rice over the geyser.
+Visit the Tatsumaki (tornado) Hell, which has one of the most active geysers in the world, or try cooking rice using steam from the Kamado (cooking stove) Hell where people once cooked rice over the geyser.

 Head to Lake Shidakako or Lake Kinrinko to hike on scenic paths, enjoy bird watching, boating or simply take in the view.